leola27/Airflow/README.md

 The source data resides in S3 in the form of JSON files and needs to be processed in Amazon Redshift.
 Thefore is one fact table, songplays, and a few dimension tables.The process takes data from S3, loads it into fact and dimension tables and performs data quality checks.

 ### Files in repository
 Files consist of three directories.
 DAGS directory contains a dag for table creation, because this task is normally only ran once, and a dag for ETL.
-It also contains a script for creating tables
+It also contains a script for creating tables.
-PLUGINS directory contains operatons performing ETL tasks, each of them is described below REDSHIFT_CLUSTER_CREATION contains Python scripts for creating a redshift cluster, checking its status and deleting cluster once work si done.
+PLUGINS directory contains operatons performing ETL tasks, each of them is described below.
+REDSHIFT_CLUSTER_CREATION contains Python scripts for creating a redshift cluster, checking its status and deleting cluster once work si done.
 It also contains a configuration file.